WhitelistVideo

 How to enable Restricted Mode on desktop (Chrome)

-2. Click the profile icon at the top right
+2. Click the profile icon in the top right corner.

-3. Scroll to the bottom of the menu and click Restricted Mode
+3. Look at the bottom of the menu for Restricted Mode.

 How to enable Restricted Mode on iPhone/iPad (YouTube app)

-1. Open the YouTube app and sign into your child's account
+1. Open the YouTube app on their device.

-4. Tap Restricted Mode Filtering and set to Strict
+3. Find Restricted Mode Filtering and set it to Strict.

-5. To lock this setting, use iOS Screen Time Content Restrictions (Settings > Screen Time > Content & Privacy Restrictions > Content Restrictions)
+4. To keep them from changing it, you’ll need to use the iOS Screen Time settings (Settings > Screen Time > Content & Privacy Restrictions).

 How to enable Restricted Mode on Android